gabeluci/gabeluci.github.io/_posts/2018-12-15-better-performance-activedirectory.md

 ## Use `System.DirectoryServices`

 **You have much more control** over how many network requests are made, and how much data gets retrieved by using `DirectoryEntry` and `DirectorySearcher` directly.
 However, you do need to be careful in how you use them, since it's easy to write code that performs poorly.
-We'll talk about some principals here that really apply to LDAP in general and not just .NET or Active Directory.
+We'll talk about some principles here that really apply to LDAP in general and not just .NET or Active Directory.

 ### If you ask for nothing, you get everything